skatejs/skatejs/README.md

     grunt test

-Or if you want to keep the Karma server alive to run them in your browser of choice:
+If you want to keep the Karma server alive to run them in your browser of choice:

     grunt test --keep-alive